jcyesc/linux-kernel-development-101/labs/kernel-intro/ch20-memory-allocation/README.md

 ## vmalloc

-Whenever possible it is preferable to map a continuous range of memory addresses into contiguous pagess; this makes better use of caches and speeds memory access as it requires less frequent modification of page tables.
+Whenever possible it is preferable to map a continuous range of memory addresses into contiguous pages; this makes better use of caches and speeds memory access as it requires less frequent modification of page tables.

 The memory allocation methods considered so far (`__get_free_pages()`, `kmalloc()`, and `kmem_cache_alloc`) all result in contiguous memory.